jtcass01/HackerRank---Lisa-s-Workbook/README.md

 Language: Java

 **************************************************************************************************************************************
-Instructions for problem are hard to read since some of the text would copy and paste over.
-See the website link in the description for a more complete problem description
+Instructions for this problem are hard to read since some of the special characters and given values would not copy and paste over.
+See the website link in the description for a better description
 **************************************************************************************************************************************